White Dwarf Structure and Binary Inspiral Gravitational Waves from Quantum Hadrodynamics: The extended RMF and nucleus

 \begin{widetext}

 \end{widetext}

-From Tab.~\ref{tab:nuclei}, one can see that our current approach successfully captures the qualitative properties of nuclei, except the B.E. of \(^{4}\rm He\), which is unnaturally deep bounded, see Ref.~\cite{NPLQCD:2012mex}.
-Additionally, the results increasingly diverge from empirical data with \(N-Z\).
+From Tab.~\ref{tab:nuclei}, one can see that our current approach successfully captures the qualitative properties of nuclei, with the exception of the binding energy of \(^{4}\rm He\), which is unnaturally deep bounded~\cite{NPLQCD:2012mex}.
+Furthermore, the results increasingly diverge from experiment data with \(N-Z\).
 This deviation is attributed to the oversimplified parametrization of isospin-related interactions, especially those involving the \(\rho\) meson.